-The Royal Palace of NaplesThe Royal Palace of Naples was founded in the seventeenth century to house the Kings of Spain, commissioned by the Spanish Viceroy, but since then it became the hub of the monarchical power of Naples, hosting also the Austrian kings, the Bourbons and was also home of the Savoy dynasty after the Unity of Italy.
+The Royal Palace of NaplesThe Royal Palace of Naples was founded in the seventeenth century to house the Kings of Spain, commissioned by the Spanish Viceroyalty, but it has since become the fulcrum of the monarchical power of Naples, also hosting the Austrian kings, the Bourbons and was also the home of the Savoy dynasty after the unification of Italy.

 Ticket price for visitors(updated to 21 July 2018):

 - Full for visitors over the age of 24 | € 4

 - Reduced for European citizens aged 18-24 with ID | € 3

 - first Sunday of the month, European citizens under 18, European citizens with disabilities including carers | € 0